mattslay/GoFish/readme.md

 See [How to contribute to GoFish](.github/CONTRIBUTING.md) for details on how to help with this project.

 ## Release history
+**Ver 5.0.205** Released 2022-08-16
+* Fixed: When the results are shown and the order of the results is changed by clicking the header of column "Proccode", "Statement" or "Code" then the error "SQL: ORDER BY clause in invalid" was thrown.
+This was fixed by also excluding these columns in the functions "SortColumn" and "SortColumSecondary".
+* Fixed: When the search option "Whole word" was active then it could happen that too many higlightings where shown in the HTML preview.
+This affected only lines with an appropiate result (matching "Whole word") and having another inappropiate result (not matching "Whole word).
+* Improved: Some changes were made to "gofishsearchengine.prg" so that GF can wrap up the results even faster.
+* Fixed: On clicking "Edit" to open the file of the selected result could lead to error "Variable 'CR' is not found.".
+* Fixed: For results that are part of a class-container and used in a form with a formset GF showed a wrong "name" (or you may call it "path") in the results.
+* Improved: When clicking "Edit" to open a form or class of the selected result and this file could not be opened then nothing happened.
+From now on GF will tell you that the file can´t be opened and why not.

 **Ver 5.0.202** Released 2022-06-24
 * Made the setting of Desktop for the main GoFish form an option